roysammy123/Smart-Attendance-System-using-Facial-Recognition/Smart_Attendance_System_SRS.md

 ### 1.5 Overview
 The following sections provide an in-depth understanding of the Smart Attendance System's requirements, features, interfaces, constraints, and validation procedures.

+---

+## 2. Overall Description

+### 2.1 Product Perspective
+The Smart Attendance System is a standalone software application that interfaces with compatible hardware components, including cameras and computing devices.
+It is not dependent on any other systems.

+### 2.2 Product Features
+The system will offer the following key features:
+- User authentication through facial recognition
+- Enroll new faces for recognition
+- Capture attendance using facial recognition
+- Generate attendance reports

+### 2.3 User Classes and Characteristics
+The system is designed for two main user classes: administrators and attendees.
+Administrators manage the system, while attendees use it for attendance-related tasks.

+### 2.4 Operating Environment
+The system will operate on Windows and Linux operating systems and requires a compatible camera for facial recognition.

+### 2.5 Design and Implementation Constraints
+- The system must adhere to local data protection regulations.
+- The facial recognition algorithm should provide high accuracy.
+- The system should be user-friendly and intuitive.

+### 2.6 User Documentation
+The system will include user manuals and online help documentation to assist users in understanding its functionality and usage.

+### 2.7 Assumptions and Dependencies
+- The system assumes a stable network connection for communication.
+- Dependency: Availability of a compatible camera for facial capture.

+## 3. System Features and Requirements

+### 3.1 Feature 1: User Authentication

+#### 3.1.1 Description
+This feature enables users to authenticate themselves using facial recognition before accessing the system.

+#### 3.1.2 User Requirements
+- Users should be able to log in securely using their facial features.

+#### 3.1.3 Functional Requirements
+- The system should capture the user's face during login.
+- The captured face should be matched against the enrolled faces.
+- Successful authentication grants access to the system.

+#### 3.1.4 Non-Functional Requirements
+- The authentication process should take no longer than 3 seconds.
+- The false acceptance rate should be less than 1%.

 [Continued in the next message...]